GFite/purplepaper/finx-io/src/pages/docs/v2/01-protocol-overview/02-ecosystem-participants.md

 ![](/images/participants.jpg)

-The Uniswap ecosystem is primarily comprised of three types of users: liquidity providers, traders, and developers.
-Liquidity providers are incentivized to contribute [ERC-20](https://eips.ethereum.org/EIPS/eip-20) tokens to common liquidity pools.
-Traders can swap these tokens for one another for a fixed <Link to="/docs/v2/advanced-topics/fees">0.30% fee</Link> (which goes to liquidity providers).
-Developers can integrate directly with Uniswap smart contracts to power new and exciting interactions with tokens, trading interfaces, retail experiences, and more.
+The FINX ecosystem is primarily comprised of three types of users: Liquidity Providers, Borrowers, and Developers.
+Liquidity providers are incentivized to contribute [ERC-20](https://eips.ethereum.org/EIPS/eip-20) tokens to common liquidity pools that provide the capital for Borrowers to take out debt positions.
+Liability providers and Borrowers can swap amongs each other for a fixed <Link to="/docs/v2/advanced-topics/fees">0.30% fee</Link> (which goes to liquidity providers).
+Credit Facility Providers contribute tokens representing the service provided which are contributed to the Etheryeum Contract along with any Tokenized Collateral, such that the total value ot Collateral plus Underwritten Collateral Value meets the debt service rules.

+Developers can integrate directly with FINX smart contracts to power new and exciting interactions with tokens, trading interfaces, retail experiences, and more.

 In total, interactions between these classes create a positive feedback loop, fueling digital economies by defining a common language through which tokens can be pooled, traded and used.